 Phthalates are present in more everyday things than you might think.
 Similarly to BPA, phthalates are found in many products that contain plastic and things like household cleaners, cosmetics, personal hygiene products, and even food.
 There is a wide variety of phthalates, but the most notable versions are BBzP (butyl benzyl phthalate), DnBP (dibutyl phthalate), and DEHB (di-2-ethyl hexyl phthalate).

-Phthalates have been linked to ADHD, asthma, diabetes, neurodevelopmental problems, and more.
+Phthalates have been linked to ADHD, asthma, diabetes, neurodevelopmental concerns, and more.
 California is spearheading the move against phthalates by asking that four specific types must be listed on labels (many do not have to be listed at all).
 Even big corporations like Target and WalMart have promised to reduce the amount of or even eradicate the use of harmful toxins like phthalates in products they stock.

 I’ve covered the dangers of mercury extensively in other articles.
-The base reason is that it has been linked to kidney problems, respiratory failure, and other neuromuscular complications; however, the elemental form of mercury is the most toxic.
+The base reason is that it has been linked to kidney concerns, respiratory failure, and other neuromuscular complications; however, the elemental form of mercury is the most toxic.
 Due to this knowledge, many people have switched off from thermometers and other products containing mercury.

 Benzene is found in fuel and motor vehicle exhaust, but can also be found in detergents and pharmaceuticals.
 Why is something so problematic used so frequently?
 Benzene is even classified as carcinogen, it’s highly flammable, and benzene poisoning can pass from mother to fetus.
 The best way to reduce your exposure to benzene is to distance yourself from gasoline or waste plants and to avoid cigarette smoke at all costs.
 As quoted by the CDC, “Average smokers take in about 10 times more benzene than nonsmokers each day.”
 Just one more reason not to smoke!